Measure traffic to your website

 - For a comprehensive view of keyword quality, run a keyword diagnosis.
 It gives you information about your keywords' Quality Scores and whether they're triggering your ads.
 A Quality Score of 5 or higher is generally considered good.

 Search terms: When you use broad-match keywords (the default setting), your ads can appear when someone searches for a variation of your keyword, like a similar phrase or related word.
 To see a list of searches that have triggered your ad, use the Search terms report.
 You can use this report to identify relevant terms that are driving traffic to your website, and then add them as new keywords.
-Or, if any of the keywords are irrelevant to your business, you can add them as negative keywords so they won't trigger your ads.
+Or, if any of the keywords are irrelevant to your business, you can add them as negative keywords so that they won't trigger your ads.

-- For example, if your campaign has the keyword digital cameras on broad match, the report may show that your ads appeared for the search query "digital cameras London."
+- For example, if your campaign has the keyword digital cameras on broad match, the report may show that your ads appeared for the search query "digital cameras London".
 If your business sells to people in London, you could add this phrase as a keyword in your account.
-If you don't serve London, you could add London as a negative keyword to make sure your ad stops appearing on that search.
-By adding irrelevant search terms as negative keywords, you can help improve your clickthrough rate.
+If you don't serve London, you could add London as a negative keyword to make sure that your ad stops appearing on that search.
+By adding irrelevant search terms as negative keywords, you can help improve your click-through rate.

-If a keyword is marked “Added” in the Search terms report, then it means you already have that exact search term in your keyword list.
+If a keyword is marked “Added” in the Search terms report, then it means that you already have that exact search term in your keyword list.